Fernando Holiday

-Fernando Silva Bispo, better known as Fernando Holiday (born 22 September 1996) is a Brazilian politician affiliated to the Republicanos and councilor of the city of São Paulo.
-He was elected with 48,055 votes in the 2016 elections, and became the first openly gay councilor.
+Fernando Silva Bispo, better known as Fernando Holiday (born 22 September 1996) is a Brazilian politician affiliated to the Liberal Party (PL) and councilor of the city of São Paulo.
+He was elected with 48,055 votes in the 2016 elections, and became the first openly gay councilor while, recently, becoming the first formerly gay councilor.

 He was the national coordinator of the Free Brazil Movement (MBL) and a law student.
 Holiday became known for convening protests against the Dilma Rousseff government.

 Political career

 At the age of 20, Holiday was elected the youngest councilor in the history of São Paulo, with 48,055 votes.

 When he ran for councilman, Holiday was supported by Senator Ronaldo Caiado (DEM-GO), noting that "Holiday has the capacity to represent Brazilians who hope to see renewed policy in it.
 The real interest in seeing the diminution of the privileges that are granted to politicians, as for example the high salaries and heavy benefits sustained by the voters, will be diminished, as Holiday already promised.

+In 2020, he left his party, Democrats, after they supported a bill that aimed to limit transport apps in the city.
+He joined Patriot, and was reelected with 67,715 votes.

+In 2021, he was expelled from Patriot, after criticizing the party's support of Arthur Lira to President of the Chamber of Deputies.
+He joined New Party a few months later.
+That same year, he left the Free Brazil Movement, mentioning the movement's lack of priority to the fight against abortion and to the defense of LGBT causes.

+In 2022, he ran to the federal Chamber of Deputies for the state of São Paulo, but failed to be elected, receiving 38,118 votes.
+Just four days later, he left New Party and joined Republicans, and said he would not seek reelection for city council in 2024.
+Nine months later, in July 2023, he left Republicans, and said he hoped to continue to support right-wing ideals "under the leadership of (former) president Jair Bolsonaro", despite not supporting him during his reelection campaign.
+Days later, he joined the Liberal Party, with Bolsonaro at this side during this affiliation.
+He once again said he would not seek reelection for city council, saying his focus was on the 2026 election to the federal Chamber of Deputies, but in 2024 said he considers the possibility of leaving politics to go to medical school.